 SpotRM Web Help

-You search either by structure or text.
-A structure search will highlight a potential reactive metabolite alert in the searched structure while a text search will list drugs associated with your text string (more below).
 To have an understanding of the basic concepts, we recommend reading of our perspective paper: A. Claesson & A. Minidis, Chem.
 Res.
 Toxicol.
 2018.
-Also reading the Scope text helps to understand the selection and inclusion/exclusion of drugs and data; these texts also explain the advantages and limitations of using SMARTS as descriptions of RM alerts.
+Also reading the Scope text helps to understand the selection and inclusion/exclusion of drugs and data.
+In addition, these texts explain the advantages and limitations of using SMARTS (the underlying part of the search mechanism) as descriptions of RM alerts.
 A list of the abbreviations used in the monographs and MiCs can be found here.

 We strongly recommend that users set their web browser to open pdf files (i.e. monographs and MiCs) in the browser and not in a separate application; otherwise links in these files to other PDFs will not open.